Building for OpenHarmony

 hvigor (not the wrapper hvigorw) is also available via npm.

 1. Install the same nodejs version as the commandline-tools ship.
 For HarmonyOS NEXT Node 18 is shipped.
+Ensure that the node binary is in PATH.

 2. Edit your .npmrc to contain the following line: